pytchlang/pytch-tutorials/blue-invader/tutorial.md

 The `drift_down_screen()` code is where we'll need to make the change.

-We have already done `import random`, so we can use the `random.uniform()` function to get a random number anywhere from 3.0 up to 5.0 (including fractions).
-We'll store the randomly-chosen number in a variable:
+We have already done `import random`, so we can use the `random.uniform()` function to get a random number between 3.0 and 5.0 (including fractions).
+We'll store the randomly-chosen number in a *variable*:

 {{< commit define-glide-time >}}